Aceh: Administrative divisions

-The cities and regencies (subdivided into the 289 districts or kecamatan of Aceh), are listed below with their populations at the 2010 census and the 2020 census, together with the officially estimated population as at mid 2021.
+The cities and regencies (subdivided into the 289 districts or kecamatan of Aceh), are listed below with their areas and their populations at the 2010 census and the 2020 census, together with the officially estimated population as at mid 2024.

 Note: UU is an abbreviation from Undang-Undang (the Indonesia statute of law).

+Aceh is unique in Indonesia in grouping its villages into mukims.
+These are sometimes related to traditional indigenous communities.
+Beginning in September 2023, the Indonesian government provided legal recognition to the claims of some mukims over customary forests.

+The province comprises two of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.